-3.1 Goal for Mule Deer Management
+2.1 Goal for Mule Deer Management

 In general, stakeholders agreed that the primary goal was to increase mule deer populations within their current distribution.
-The Southern East Kootenay (MUs 4-01 to 4-06 and 4-21 to 4-26), Southern West Kootenay (MUs 4-07 to 4-18) and East Boundary (MU 8-15) were identified as the primary targets to increase abundance (Figure 1).
-These areas have had significant population declines and have high demand from hunters.
+The Southern East Kootenay (MUs 4-01 to 4-26), Southern West Kootenay (MUs 4-07 to 4-18) and East Boundary (MU 8-15) were identified as the primary targets to increase abundance (Figure 1).
+These areas have had pronounced population declines and have high demand from hunters.